SSA Supporting Tools & Audit Guidance

 1,2A,2B,3

-SSA Credit 2.2 EPDsSelect a project completed in the last 12 months (a Green Star project should be used if possible) and choose Option 1, 2 or 3 to comply with this credit.
-Refer to Technical Requirements for all requirements.
+Select a project completed in the last 12 months (a Green Star project should be used if possible) and choose Option 1a, 1b, or 2 to comply with this credit.

-The SSA Credit 2.2 - EPD Form is mandatory (for levels 2A and 3, for option 2 only unless exempt).
+The SSA Credit 2.2 - EPD Form is mandatory for Option 2 (unless exempt).

 The SSA Credit 2.2 & 4.1 - Supplier Declaration of Conformity is mandatory when claiming SSA certification on a given project (Green Star project or other project specifying SSA certification)